 General information on the Museum

-The Museum of Occupations provides an overview of Estonian society during three periods of occupation: the first Soviet occupation 1940–1941, the German occupation from 1941–1944, and the second Soviet occupation 1944–1991.
-The objective of the museum is to show how Estonian society – repressed as it was – managed to survive and how it rose to the occasion of restoring statehood at the first opportunity that presented itself.
+The Museum of Occupations provides a comprehensive overview of Estonian society during three periods of occupation: the first Soviet occupation 1940–1941, the German occupation 1941–1944, and the second Soviet occupation 1944–1991.

 Tue–Sun 11.00–18.00 (last admission 17.30)

 Closed on Mondays and public holidays.

 Audioguide (ENG, GER, FIN, RUS, FR): 2 €